rafaga/vbox-haiku-build/README.md

 This installation is based on centOS 7 and build the x86-64 Haiku image

-The current recipe shares the content of `/home/vagrant/` (where resides Haiku Buildtools and Haiku Source code tree) and mounts it in a directory named `home` in this same location.
-If for some reason the directory is not mounted when you run the vm, you can reinit the mount procedure using the command `vagrant sshfs`
+The current recipe shares the content of `/home/vagrant/` (where resides Haiku Buildtools and Haiku Source code tree) and mounts it in a directory named `haiku` one level up from this directory (`../haiku`).
+If for some reason the directory is not mounted when you run the vm, you can init manually the mount procedure using the command `vagrant sshfs`

 Running the environment
 ------------